 Please note: applicants completing their high school program within the USA, regardless of curriculum, must submit SAT or ACT results for admission consideration.

 All students completing secondary education outside of the USA who are not completing one of the above indicated curricula must submit SAT or ACT results for admission consideration.

 Students whose native language is not English must also take the TOEFL, IELTS, DET, or PTE Academic unless you qualify for a waiver.
 Our TOEFL and College Board code is 1841.

 The SAT and ACT—both standardized university entrance examinations—measure verbal and mathematical skills.
 Because of our admission schedule, the SAT or ACT should be taken prior to January of the year you intend to enroll.
 To receive the SAT registration bulletin, visit sat.org; ACT registration materials are available at act.org.
 Contact the nearest U.S. Embassy or EducationUSA office for a list of testing centers, their locations, and exam schedules.
 If at all possible, we encourage students to take the SAT or ACT exam at least twice.

-The TOEFL, IELTS, and PTE Academic exams are used to determine an applicant's English language proficiency.
-We recognize that the SAT and the ACT are written for students within the United States, so a strong TOEFL/IELTS/PTE Academic score can balance a student's testing profile, especially with respect to the SAT Evidence-Based Reading and Writing section.
-If no sittings of the TOEFL, IELTS, or PTE Academics are offered in your country, please contact the Office of Undergraduate Admissions at email@example.com to review other options.
+The TOEFL, IELTS, PTE Academic, and Duolingo English Test (DET) exams are used to determine an applicant's English language proficiency.
+We recognize that the SAT and the ACT are written for students within the United States, so a strong TOEFL/IELTS/PTE/DET Academic score can balance a student's testing profile, especially with respect to the SAT Evidence-Based Reading and Writing section.
+If no sittings of the TOEFL, IELTS, PTE Academics, and DET are offered in your country, please contact the Office of Undergraduate Admissions at email@example.com to review other options.

 We strongly recommend the following scores: